johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

-For strict mode, it is important to realize that security can only increase: if one name server supports strict mode then that may be enough to access a zone in a secure way even if another name server only offer unencrypted transports or support only opportunistic mode.
+For strict mode, it is important to realize that security can only increase: if one name server supports strict mode then that may be enough to access a zone in a secure way even if another nameserver only offers unencrypted transports or support only opportunistic mode.
 For this reason, the following analysis assumes that a zone is served by exactly one name server: